 Recipe tips and common questions

-Yes.
+Yes!
 Although I prefer using whole milk, any dairy-free or vegan milk alternative can be substituted in this recipe.
-I'd recommend using one with a neutral flavor and no sugar added (since this latte is already sweetened).
+I'd recommend using one with a neutral flavor and no sugar added, since this latte is already sweetened.
 Oat milk would be a great choice!

 Absolutely!
 Adding collagen peptides to this latte is any easy way to get a little extra protein in your diet, and it doesn't affect the taste at all.
 I always use Vital Proteins, and recommend adding 1 scoop per latte.

 This recipe will make enough chai concentrate for two lattes, but you can easily scale it to make extra.
-I like to make a triple batch that will last for a week's worth of lattes!
-There are buttons included in the recipe card to automatically scale the ingredient measurements if you decide to do this.
+I like to make a triple batch that will last for a week's worth of lattes.
+There are buttons included in the recipe card below to automatically scale the ingredient measurements if you decide to do this.

 If you're not using the chai concentrate immediately - or if you make a bigger batch - store it in a mason jar in the refrigerator until ready to use.
 It should last for at least a couple of weeks.

-More homemade beverages
+More homemade coffee shop drinks

 Have you made this recipe?